Your one-stop hub for everything you need to get started sewing this functional pattern

 CHECK:

-The test square included on the first template page—measure it carefully to ensure it’s exactly the right size before cutting out your fabric.
-When it’s exactly 1 inch square, you should NOT be able to see any of the sides of the square under the lines on the ruler - they will be hidden underneath.
+Measure the test square included on the first template page—measure it carefully to ensure it’s exactly the right size before cutting out your fabric.

 TOP TIP:

 To avoid wasting paper, just print the page with the scale square on to begin with until you’re sure the size is correct.
+Once it is, go ahead and print the rest.

 Sewing with the Right Tools